Adillwma/SDx4/README.md

 Currenlty the implementation of tiles processing can cause visible seams between tiles, as shown in the following example:

-To overcome this I have begun implementing a method of feathered patching where the tiles are blended together at the edges to reduce the visibility of the seams which will be a part of the next update.
+To overcome this a new method of feathered patching where the tiles are blended together at the edges to reduce the visibility of the seams which will be a part of the next update.
 This is done by blending the edges of the tiles with the edges of the adjacent tiles.
 The blending is done using a user selectable blending mode,

 -Additive
 -Subtractive